 Facing squarely to the east, Sezincote is like a fabulous dream.
-Though it inspired the Prince Regent in 1807 to build the highly decorated Brighton Pavilion, Sezincote is rather restrained and Cotswoldian, its design a mash of Hindu and Islam as seen through the eyes of the Raj.
+Though it inspired the Prince Regent in 1807 to build the highly decorated Brighton Pavilion, Sezincote is rather restrained and Cotswoldian in comparison, its design an idea of Hindu and Islam as seen through the eyes of the Raj.
 The interior, by the way, is Greek Revival.

 Photographs by Kendra Wilson.

-Sezincote, pronounced “Seezinc’t” is a derivation of the French word for oak (chêne) and cot, which is a common term in these parts meaning dwelling or shelter.
-The original estate was named after the trees; while they have some visual competition from the house, the trees remain magnificent.
-Some very grand old cedars of Lebanon dominate the landscape.
-Being more than 200 years old, they have been joined by younger specimens.
+Sezincote, pronounced “Seezinc’t” was thought, during Betjeman’s time, to be a derivation of the French word for oak (chêne) and cot, which is a common term in these parts meaning dwelling or shelter (it is more likely that it derives from a Saxon word, alluding to gravel beds).
+Nevertheless, trees are an integral part of the effect of Sezincote; they hold their own against the visual competition of the house.
+Grand old cedars of Lebanon dominate direct the eye across the landscape; being more than 200 years old, they have been joined by younger specimens.

 For more estate colors, see: The Moody Palette of the English Country Estate.
 Buckingham Palace has also had this stone treatment, according to our friend Patrick Baty.